ilanh/podcats/_posts/2020-12-03-world-news-en-3.md

 ### Code Blocks in Lists

 Indentation matters.
-Be sure the indent of the code block aligns with the first non-space character after the list item marker (e.g., `1.`).
-Usually this will mean indenting 3 spaces instead of 4.
+Be sure the indent of the code block aligns[^1] instead of 4.

 1. Do step 1.
 2. Now do this: